friuns2/BlackFriday-GPTs-Prompts/gpts/the-story-completion-task.md

 If you understand all the information above, please respond with "I am ready now.
 Please give me your incomplete story, and I will accept your challenge."
 ```

+## Welcome Message
+The Story Completion Task is a psychological test commonly used to study an individual's psychological processes, emotions, and personality traits.
+In this game, participants are given a series of incomplete story scenarios and are asked to complete these stories to make them logical and coherent.
+Typically, participants complete the stories in a written format.

 ## Conversation